 The project lasts for three years and is funded by the Ministry of Science and Culture of Lower-Saxony and VolkswagenStiftung.

 Sub-project 3: the macro level

 Sub-project 3 aims at analyzing the understanding of solidarity as it can be derived from political deliberation on solidarity in the context of migration (the macro level).
 We want to pinpoint different conceptions of solidarity, delimit them from each other and trace their development over the past four and a half centuries.
 To this end, we examine the communication on solidarity by political actors, including speeches given during plenary sessions of Bundestag und Bundesrat.
-In a second step, we also analyse speeches given during plenary sessions of the parliaments of the federal states, as well as by members of the federal and regional governments and by political parties.
-Moreover, with respect to certain specific aspects, we refer to statements of politically active civil society organisations or activists, should it not be possible to rely on data of sub-projects 1 and 2.
+In a second step, we analyse speeches given during plenary sessions of the parliaments of the federal states, as well as by members of the federal and regional governments and by political parties.
+Finally, we take into account statements of politically active civil society organisations or activists with respect to certain individual aspects, should it not be possible to rely on data of sub-projects 1 and 2.